Versace on the Floor: Release and production

 "Versace on the Floor" was released as a promotional single from 24K Magic, on November 4, 2016, on Spotify and iTunes.
 It was thought that the record was scheduled to be the second single from the album.
 However, in early January, AllAccess revealed "That's What I Like" was being sent to Top 40 radio stations as the second single.
 "Versace on the Floor" was released on June 12, 2017, as the third single to adult contemporary, hot adult contemporary and modern adult contemporary radio stations.
 It was issued a day later to American contemporary hit radio and rhythmic contemporary stations, via Atlantic Records.
 On June 27, 2017, the official remix of the single by David Guetta was released on digital and streaming platforms by Atlantic, and via Warner Music for radio airplay in Italy.
-On July 7, 2017, the remix was added to BBC Radio 1 playlists.

 "Versace on the Floor" was written by Mars, Philip Lawrence, Christopher Brody Brown and James Fauntleroy.
 Its production was handled by Mars, Lawrence and Brown under their alias, Shampoo Press & Curl.
 Greg Phillinganes played the keyboards; Mars, Fauntleroy, and Lawrence sang background vocals.
 The track was recorded and engineered by Charles Moniz with additional engineering assistance from Jacob Dennis at Glenwood Place Studios in Burbank, California.
 It was mixed at MixStar Studios in Virginia Beach by Serban Ghenea, with John Hanes serving as mixing engineer.
 Tom Coyne mastered the track at Sterling Sound, NYC.

 Composition

 "Versace on the Floor" is an R&B song inspired by the slow jams of the 1990s.
 However, some critics placed the song in the 1980s.
 It is based on a keyboard tone giving it a slower and deeper sound, like a "smooth power-ballad".
 Its instrumentation features "roller-rink" synthesizers and "breezy guitar".
 The song is performed in the key of D major with a tempo of 87 beats per minute.
-During the final chorus, it transposed into E♭ major and the outro both in F# major and A major.
-Mars's vocals span from A4 to D6.
-David Guetta's reworked single features a 1970s funk style with instrumentation featuring synths breakdowns, bass, retro synths and vocoded liners.
+During the final chorus, it modulates into E♭ major.
+David Guetta's reworked version has a 1970s funk style with instrumentation featuring synths breakdowns, bass, retro synths and vocoded liners.